4ndr0666/4ndr0debugger/README.md

 ## Features

-*   **AI-Powered Code Analysis & Generation:** Get feedback on code quality, bugs, style, potential improvements and a completed revision using the Gemini PRO 2.5 API.
+*   **AI-Powered Code Analysis & Feedback:** Get detailed feedback on code quality, bugs, style, and potential improvements using the Gemini API.
+For some languages, like Shell Script, the AI is prompted for a complete revision.
-*   **Multiple Language Support:** Review code in JavaScript, Python, Java, C#, Shell Script, and many more.
+*   **Multiple Language Support:** Review code in JavaScript, Python, Java, C#, Shell Script, and many more, each with tailored review criteria.
 *   **Structured Feedback:** AI responses are formatted in markdown for clear readability, including code block examples.
-*   **Persistent Code Template:** Input your code into a predefined template, "PASTE CODE HERE", designed to provide context to the AI for more targeted reviews that are language specific.
+*   **Dynamic Language-Specific Templates:** Input your code into a predefined, language-specific template.
+This provides context to the AI for more targeted reviews based on established guidelines for each language.
-*   **Customizable Prompts:** The underlying prompts and system instructions for the AI can be modified (see `constants.ts`).
+*   **Customizable AI Behavior:** The underlying system instructions and language-specific review criteria for the AI can be modified (see `constants.ts`).
 *   **Responsive Design:** User interface adapts to various screen sizes.
 *   **Thematic UI:** My unique "electric glass" dark theme provides a visually appealing experience.
 *   **API Key Status Banner:** Informs the user if the Gemini API key is configured.